collective/collective.immediatecreate/README.rst

 ----------

 After installation nothing changed.
-The feature must be activated for a type first.
+The feature must be activated for a content-type first.
 To make a type available for immediate create, two changes need to be done:

 1. Add the behavior `collective.immediatecreate` to the type in the control panel under `Dexterity Content Types`